DragonSake/web-app-from-scratch-2223/README.md

 Generating quote

-I'm importing the quote and author from the API and show it on the website.
+I'm importing the first quote and author from the API and show it on the website.

 This is the code